-Slay the multichannel dragon with a headless CMS: a complete guide.
+Slay the multichannel dragon with a headless CMS

-Slay the multichannel dragon with a headless CMS: a complete guide.
+Slay the multichannel dragon with a headless CMS

 Slay the multichannel dragon.